exercism/x86-64-assembly/concepts/conditionals/about.md

 The `cmp` instruction subtracts the second operand from the first and sets flags according to the result.

-If the result is less than 0 in an unsigned subtraction, `CF` is set.
+If the first operand is less than the second, when both are interpreted as unsigned numbers, `CF` is set.
 Otherwise, it's cleared.

 If the result is 0, `ZF` is set.